tgdwyer/tgdwyer.github.io/_chapters/monad.md

 9
 ```
 In the next example we use the argument `3` in three different functions without passing it directly to any of them.
-Note the pattern is that the first function is unary (taking only the specified argument), and subsequent functions in the chain are binary, their first argument being the specied argument, and the second argument being the result of the previous function application.
+Note the pattern is that the first function is unary (taking only the specified argument), and subsequent functions in the chain are binary, their first argument being the specified argument, and the second argument being the result of the previous function application.

 ```haskell
 >>> ((*) =<< (+) =<< (*2)) 3